Basilica of San Vicente (Saint Vincent)

 Further south, there was another structure, characterised for having an apse with a five-metre diameter.
 The building housed a rectangular pool, which resembled a water tank from Paleo-Christian times and which was possibly used as a Christian bastistery.

 If you are wondering what to visit in Córdoba, the best option would be the Mosque-Cathedral.
-This way, you could know the ancient Basilica of Saint Vincent, choosing one of our guided tours.
+This way, you could know the ancient Basilica of San Vicente, choosing one of our guided tours.
 Choosing to do high quality sightseeing is choosing ArtenCórdoba.